2026 MCAT Study Guide — Everything You Need to Prepare

 • Eat brain-healthy foods and avoid sweets, sugary drinks, and fast food.
 (Note: It’s more important to stick to what you know.
 If you haven’t developed these healthy habits yet, don’t completely switch things up on the day of your test.
 It’s better to stick with what you know.)

-• Pack everything you need the day before your test, such as valid forms of identification, required medication, wallet, keys, snacks, etc.
+• Pack everything you need for the day before your test, such as valid identification, required medication, wallet, keys, snacks, etc.

 • A week before test day, switch to reviewing the most important material.
 At this point, your focus shouldn’t be on learning new material.